Rasberry-Pi-Reviews/ToDoList/README.md

 If you want information on updates, look in Changelog.md and the updates and what I have changed will be posted there.

+To Install:

+To install type: git clone https://github.com/Raspberry-Pi-Reviews/ToDoList.git and then it will be in "file manager.